-After 16 years of besieging the English-language sci-fi magazines, a breach has been opened in the wall.
+After 16 years of besieging the English-language sci-fi magazines, a breach has been opened in the wall with Asimov’s.
 My sarcastic SF story, “Shooting at Warner’s Bay”, is out this month in Asimov’s Science Fiction magazine.

 (Don’t look for my name on the cover, about 20 and 25 authors participate in each double issue!)